worldbank/metadata-editor/docs/managing_templates.md

 ## Use of templates

 The metadata standards and schemas embedded in the Metadata Editor contain a large number of metadata elements.
 These standards and schemas have been designed to accommodate the needs of different categories of users.
 Few users will find all elements relevant. **Templates** are created to subset and tailor the elements available in a standard or schema to the specific needs of an organization.
-By creating templates, users of the Metadata Editor have the possibility to:
-- select, among all elements available in a standard or schema, those that they consider relevant;
-- set some elements as "required" or "recommended";
-- organize the selected elements into groups;
-- control the order in which the elements will appear in metadata entry forms;
-- customize the labels and instructions associated with each metadata element;
-- set controlled vocabularies and default values where appropriate;
-- set custom validation rules for the content of the selected elements.

-Templates are used by the Metadata Editor to generate the metadata entry forms.
+Templates determine how the metadata entry forms that will be used by data curators will contain and look like.

 ![image](https://user-images.githubusercontent.com/35276300/214431708-b2eab31b-c32c-4483-9953-b086bbf63f7d.png)

+By creating a template, you have the possibility to:
+- Select, among all elements available in a standard or schema, those that are relevant to you or to your organization.
+This will result in lighter metadata entry forms.
+- Declare some elements as "required" or "recommended".
+- Control the order in which the elements will appear in metadata entry forms, and organize them into customized groups.
+- Customize the labels and instructions associated with each metadata element.
+Each community has its own jargon.
+If the terms used in the default templates are not sufficiently clear to you and your team of data curators, the template manager allows you to solve that.
+- Set controlled vocabularies and default values specific to your organization, where appropriate.
+- Set your own validation rules for the content of the metadata elements.

-You will rarely need to use the Template Manager.
-Once a template has been designed or imported, and set as default, there is not much reason to change them.
-Spend some time reviewing and customizing the template to your specific needs.
-Using stable templates will guarantee consistency.
+Note that you will probably not use the Template Manager very often.
+Once a template suitable to your organization has been designed or imported, and set as the default one, there will not be much reason to change it.
+The recommendation is thus to spend some time reviewing and customizing templates that fits the needs of your organization, then to share them across the organization and use them in a consistent manner.

 ## Core templates vs custom templates

-The standard or schema for each data type is provided in the Metadata Editor as a *core* template.
-Core templates contain all elements of the standard or schema, with their default label and description.
-They contain a very small number of validation rules and controlled vocabularies.
-These system templates cannot be deleted or edited.
-But they can be duplicated then customized, allowing users to generate their own *Custom templates*.
-Custom templates can be exported and imported, i.e. shared with other users.
-Multiple custom templates can be created for a given data type.
+For each data type supported by the Metadata Editor, the full list of elements available in the standard or schema is provided as a *core* template.
+The core templates cannot be deleted or edited.
+They serve as a repository of all available elements, with their default label and description, from which you can build your own *custom* templates.

+Custom templates are created by duplicating then modifying an existing template (core of custom).
+The custom templates you create can be exported, and you can import custom templates created by others.
+Multiple custom templates can be created for a same data type.

+A template can easily be translated into any language.
+Just duplicate the English template, and tranlate each element label and descriptions.

 ![image](https://user-images.githubusercontent.com/35276300/214394808-d752cb8e-b007-4642-9e16-e2cb26b16e91.png)

-The Metadata Editor application comes with a collection of pre-designed custom templates (the *IHSN templates*), covering all data types.
+The Metadata Editor comes with pre-designed custom templates (the *IHSN templates*), covering all data types.
 Generating custom templates is thus not a requirement to make use of the Metadata Editor.

 NOTE ON CORE TEMPLATES:

-New core templates (new version, new standards): import from GitHub or IHSN.
+The IHSN may occasionally produce new core templates, either because a new version of a metadata standard becomes available, to cover new data types, or to provide core templates in languages other than English.
+In such case, the new core templates will be made available on GitHub and from the IHSN website, with an option to upgrade them in your version of the Metadata Editor without having to upgrade the application itself.
+Custom templates may also be made available publicly on the IHSN website.

 NOTES ON THE USE OF CUSTOM TEMPLATES:

+Different organizations may use different templates.
+But because all templates are based on common standards and schemas, the metadata generated using different templates will always remain compatible.

 1. When you document a dataset, the template is saved in the Project.
 2. Metadata generated using a template can be edited using another template.
 The selection /switching of the template impacts what is shown in the metadata entry forms; it does not change the content.